p988744/vpn-proxy/README.md

 ### settings
 Recommend to use `dotenv` to set configuration instead of editing `settings.py`.
 You can find some example in `.env.example`
+### Squid Proxy Server
+You can find squid config in `squid/squid.conf`.
+Then you can create `squid.passwd` for authentication.
+You can do more container configuration in `utils/proxy_utils.py`.
 ## Usage

 1. Run `poetry run python web_apis.py`